AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ## Step 5: Set up measurement (optional) {#set-up-measurement}

->[!AVAILABILITY]
->
->This feature is in **beta** and available exclusively to customers in the Limited Availability program.
-Contact your Adobe representative to request access.

 >[!IMPORTANT]
 >
 >The **[!UICONTROL Measure]** workspace is only available if the **[!UICONTROL Measurement]** use case was enabled [during the connection process](./connect/establishing-connections.md#connection-settings).
 For more information about use cases, refer to the [manage projects](./collaborate/manage-projects.md#project-use-cases) guide.